 A major objective of the new journal was to provide an additional publication outlet for researchers in these regions.
-However, Value in Health Regional Issues has grown in stature over the years and is now indexed in MEDLINE and the Web of Science.
+However, Value in Health Regional Issues has grown in stature over the years and is now indexed in MEDLINE and the Web of Science and has an impact factor score of 2.0.
 Therefore, the distinction between Value in Health and Value in Health Regional Issues is less clear than initially intended.
 Thus, potential authors from the regions covered by Value in Health Regional Issues may be wondering which journal is most appropriate for submission of their papers.